Shop Subscribe

 10 Teacher Must-Have’s for Classroom First Aid

-They can often take care of the ailment right then and there without needing to involve the school nurse or disrupting the flow of the classroom terribly.
+They can often address the ailment right then and there without needing to involve the school nurse or disrupt the classroom flow too much.
 If you weren’t prepared to become a medic, it’s time to gear up!
 This part of your job duties was in the fine print!

 • Adhesive bandages: Never underestimate the calming effect that a bandage has on a child.
 It can calm them down about the paper cut they have and return your class to order faster than you would ever believe.
 Be sure to keep a stock of several sizes on hand.